gagneurlab/wBuild/docs/features.rst

 ---------------------

 Snakemake renders your project, including script text and their outputs, to a nice viewable *structure of HTML files*.
-You can specify the output path by putting/changing the :ref:`htmlOutputPath <html-output-path>` value inside the :ref:`wbuild.yaml <configuration-file>` file found in the root directory of your wBuild-initiated project.
+You can specify the output path by putting/changing the htmlOutputPath value inside the :ref:`configuration <configuration-file>` file found in the root directory of your wBuild-initiated project.
 Your HTML gets output to :code:`Output/html` by default.

 Markdown